- Set up your crib in advance

 I’m fairly handy with an Allen key, but I’m pretty sure those Ikea assembly instructions don’t include a line drawing of a squirmy, screaming infant.

-Set up your crib in advance to lower toxin exposure
+Set up your crib in advance

 There’s another reason you might want to set up your crib before your baby arrives, even if you don’t plan on using the crib right away.
 Off-gassing.
 Yup.
 As I’ve discussed elsewhere in this series on eco-friendly, non-toxic cribs, most cribs are made with at least one toxic chemical, such as formaldehyde in wood glue, or another volatile organic compound (VOC) in the paint or wood stain.
 Buying that crib and setting it up in advance, then airing out the nursery for several days or weeks even is a smart move.